Best Commercial Air Conditioning Units

 Just like in a residential setting, ducted systems have an indoor heat pump, outdoor compressor, ducting throughout to deliver the conditioned air, and use a refrigerant and a coil system to deliver cool air.
 Traditional air conditioning systems are compatible in commercial spaces as well.
 Choosing a traditional air conditioning system versus other types for commercial purposes really depends on the space size and cooling needs of the building.

-Ductless air conditioning systems are great options for both residential and commercial applications.
+Ductless ac units are great options for both residential and commercial applications.
 Because ductless mini split systems can be easily installed in spaces without ducting, they make wonderful options virtually anywhere.
 The commercial ductless applications have the same great efficiency and zone control as residential applications as well and provide a high-efficiency cooling solution.
 Ductless mini splits are the best commercial choice for multiple zone buildings, green buildings, and even smaller spaces where cooling is a must, but space is limited.

 Variable Refrigerant Flow